designrails/mcp-playground/README.md

 ## Contributing

-This is a playground project for testing Design Rails MCP server.
+This is a playground project for testing Design Rails.
 Feel free to experiment with new features and design patterns.

 ## Tech Stack